bids-standard/bids-specification/src/99-appendices/05-units.md

 # Appendix V: Units

-The specification of units MUST follow the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) (SI, abbreviated from the French Système international (d'unités)).
+As described in the [units section](../../02-common-principles.md#units), the specification of units MUST follow the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) (SI, abbreviated from the French Système international (d'unités)).

 The [CMIXF-12](https://people.csail.mit.edu/jaffer/MIXF/CMIXF-12) convention
 for encoding units is RECOMMENDED to achieve maximum portability and limited variability of representation.